Project Pai (PAI) Price Hits $0.0034

-Project Pai (CURRENCY:PAI) traded down 6.3% against the dollar during the one day period ending at 0:00 AM Eastern on February 2nd.
-One Project Pai coin can now be purchased for $0.0034 or 0.00000009 BTC on popular cryptocurrency exchanges.
-Project Pai has a market cap of $5.42 million and approximately $781,282.00 worth of Project Pai was traded on exchanges in the last day.
-Over the last seven days, Project Pai has traded 10.5% higher against the dollar.
+Project Pai (CURRENCY:PAI) traded up 3% against the dollar during the twenty-four hour period ending at 21:00 PM E.T. on February 4th.
+Project Pai has a total market capitalization of $5.38 million and $993,061.00 worth of Project Pai was traded on exchanges in the last day.
+During the last seven days, Project Pai has traded 4.3% higher against the dollar.
+One Project Pai coin can now be purchased for approximately $0.0034 or 0.00000008 BTC on popular cryptocurrency exchanges.

 - Pax Dollar (USDP) traded flat against the dollar and now trades at $1.00 or 0.00001644 BTC.